audunhalland/entrait/README.md

 These kinds of functions may be considered "leaves" of a dependency tree.

+### "Philosophy"
+The idea behind `entrait` is to explore a specific architectural pattern:
+* Interfaces with _one_ runtime implementation
+* named traits as the interface of single functions

+`entrait` does not implement Dependency Injection (DI).
+DI is a strictly object-oriented concept that will often look awkward in Rust.
+The author thinks of DI as the "reification of code modules": In a DI-enabled programming environment, code modules are grouped together as _objects_ and other modules may depend upon the _interface_ of such an object by receiving some instance that implements it.
+When this patteern is applied successively, one ends up with an in-memory dependency graph of high-level modules.

+`entrait` tries to turn this around by saying that the primary abstraction that is depended upon is a set of _functions_, not a set of code modules.

+An architectural consequence is that one ends up with _one ubiquitous type_ that represents a running application that implements all these function abstraction traits.
+But the point is that this is all loosely coupled: Most function definitions themselves do not refer to this god-like type, they only depend upon traits.

 ### `async` support
 Since Rust at the time of writing does not natively support async methods in traits, you may opt in to having `#[async_trait]` generated for your trait: